IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 ran this in Windows for the most part due to this driver issue.
 I did have success in getting my program to work in Linux although I never put it into production.
 I plan to make some changes to this code so that the camera will accept a signal from an external sensor to time the image grabs as opposed to just grabbing an image every N seconds.
-Timing is everything ona production line!
+Timing is everything on a production line!
 If you are doing something similar, I'd be keen to hear about it!

 - Other cool things - if you could get it to work on a Raspberry Pi, you could use Tensorflow to read speed signs or stop signs...
 - I have a Daheng Mercury camera also.
 I have done some testing on it and some of it works.
 You can grab camera details,